angular/protractor/docs/server-setup.md

          [Test Scripts] < ------------ > [Selenium Server] < ------------ > [Browser Drivers]

-The [reference config file](/docs/referenceConf.js) includes several options for the Selenium Server, which are explained in the sections below.
+The [config file](/lib/config.ts) includes several options for the Selenium Server, which are explained in the sections below.

 Standalone Selenium Server